JadLevesque/PPMP-Iceberg/explanations.md

 Extension on multiple preprocessors (GCC, CLang, MSVC,...)

 Macro definitions can be stacked using the `push_macro` and `pop_macro` pragmas.
-This is very useful for cross-macro translation unit (MTU) memory.
+This is very useful for cross-MTU (macro translation unit) memory.

 ```c
 #2""3